shamimmoeen/wc-ajax-product-filter/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WooCommerce Ajax Product Filter - adds advanced product filtering to your shop.
+WCAPF - WooCommerce Ajax Product Filter - adds advanced product filtering to your shop.

 == Description ==

-WooCommerce Ajax Product Filter – is a plugin that allows you to filter your products easily by categories, attributes, prices, and post metas.
+WCAPF - WooCommerce Ajax Product Filter – is a plugin that allows you to filter your products easily by categories, attributes, prices, and post metas.
 You can sort products, and navigate to the next and previous pages without reloading the page.

 [Free Demo](https://demos.wptools.io/wc-ajax-product-filter/) | [Paid Demo](https://demos.wptools.io/wc-ajax-product-filter-pro/)